0xwink/doc-winkalc/src/syntax.md

 ::: tip Remark
 `>` appears automatically at the start of each round of dialogue.
 Don't type it manually.

-Brackets (`[]` and `{}`) are necessary in order to make the parser work properly.
+Brackets (`[]` and `{}`) are necessary in order to ensure parser works properly.
 Because we allow whitespaces present inside a formula of `:OPERANT`, the parser cannot tell where to truncate between arguments without brackets' help.

 `:ALG` and `:OP` are not case-sensitive.
 As to `:OPERANTS`, keep `x` in polynomial and `i` in complex numbers in lowercase, otherwise the parser may throw an error.
 :::